France to offer surgery if breast implants a risk

-Eight cases of cancer have appeared in women with breast implants made by Poly Implant Prothese, which is accused of using industrial-grade silicone, normally used in everything from computers to cookware.
+Eight cases of cancer have appeared in women with breast implants made by Poly Implant Prothese (PIP), which is accused of using industrial-grade silicone, normally used in everything from computers to cookware.
 The company is no longer trading.

 If a link is established, French social security will pay for all women with the implants to have them removed, but only fund surgery to replace them in cases where women have had reconstructive surgery, for example after a mastectomy, Berra said.